 The Doors, ‘When the music’s over’ (Strange Days, 1967)

-Jim Morrison’s ecofeminist despair is poetry’s depiction of an attack war that resembles rape: The world is not to be harmed.
+Jim Morrison’s ecofeminist despair is poetry’s depiction of and protestation against an attack war that resembles rape: The world is not to be harmed.
 The world is too indispensable to be exploited.
 And some paths are too beautiful to be mowed down.
 Some areas are too wonderful to be scrutinized.
 The gain is too small (or, too trivial, or harmful).
-The advantage is too small, and the prize is too high.
+The advantage is too small, and the price is too high.

 But the materialized utopia of the exploiter is the same as the cutting down without repercussions.
 And deliberations are unnecessary since the Earth’s other beings are not regarded as someone’s sister.

 In such an economic order, animals are forcefully inseminated and lawfully covered in barns and well locked up facilities.
 The producers of cow milk may launch milk from Swedish farms on the market as ‘come a little closer to nature’, and The Asthma- and Allergy Association may sponsor TV-commercials speaking of meat parts as ‘safer food’, only a few months after the global H1N1-epidemic (originating from animal industries).

 In such a global public space, silence resides when the Environmental Programme of the UN, in a report on the World Environmental Day 8th of June 2010, says that the two most important problems the world faces are the usage of fossil fuels, and agriculture’s focus on animal production (meat and milk from animals).

 The country’s political parties close their eyes, and stage an unaware replica of the artwork Meat Joy: All of them, with the exception of the Left Party, gather to enjoy extinguished animal bodies at a Swedish hamburger chain’s advertising party, in Almedalen, the biggest political festival of the year.
 They bring the barbecue into the garden and pull off the plastic cover from the meat packages.

 In a reality filled with impossibilities, utopia becomes unthinkable.
-In the endeavour for utopia, dystopia is created; the humans who contribute the least to the destruction (women and the young) are the ones who have to fight the hardest against getting rammed by the Beast’s ravings and temptations.
+In the endeavor for utopia, dystopia is created; the humans who contribute the least to the destruction (women and the young) are the ones who have to fight the hardest against getting rammed by the Beast’s ravings and temptations.